Premium customers expect premium experiences. The smartest brands know that includes digital experiences, too.

-Like other leading retailers, La Comer could expand its use of testing and optimization beyond mobile consumer apps.
+Retailers can expand their use of testing and optimization beyond mobile consumer apps.
 Savvy brands are beginning to apply HeadSpin’s digital testing, monitoring and analysis to behind-the-scenes functions to improve operating efficiencies and gain competitive advantage.

 A leading U.S retailer, for example, uses HeadSpin to help optimize its supply chain for flawless re-stocking and delivery.
 The screen-grab below shows performance monitoring and testing on a Zebra internal inventory device doing bar code scanning.

-For premium chains like La Comer, applying intelligent, automated testing and monitoring to internal workflows offers several benefits to company, partners, suppliers and, ultimately, customers.
+For premium chains, applying intelligent, automated testing and monitoring to internal workflows offers several benefits to company, partners, suppliers and, ultimately, customers.
 New apps being introduced in the store, for instance, can be tested and optimized before being put into employee hands.
 That reduces needless delays, frustrations, disruptions in service and resistance to the new technology.

-For shoppers and suppliers, better-performing inventory apps and systems could help ensure timely, efficient flow of goods from La Comer distribution centers in Mexico City and Guadalajara to company stores.
+For shoppers and suppliers, better-performing inventory apps and systems could help ensure timely, efficient flow of goods from distribution centers to company stores.
 Better front-line intelligence would help ensure that shelves stay stocked with everyday and seasonal items, as well as things like hand sanitizer and disinfectant wipes for special situations like the COVID-19 outbreak.